Catholics Affirm Sola Scriptura

 through interpretation:

-What The Church teaches about the authority of Scripture and Tradition is only what is true in reality: while the Bible alone is the highest authority, in itself, the practical authority for faith and practice is really one’s understanding of Scripture (i.e., interpretive tradition).
+What The Church teaches about the authority of Scripture and Tradition is only what is true in reality: while the Bible is the only written authority we have, in itself, the practical authority for faith and practice is really one’s understanding of Scripture (i.e., interpretive tradition).

 Protestants from Catholics?